Where does Sap! come from?

 Do you products contain GMOs?

 No!
 Sap! comes directly from trees, with minimal processing.

 All Sap! beverages are lightly pasteurized to comply with national and state beverage safety regulations.

 Do your products contain sugar?

-They only contain naturally occuring sugars directly from the trees, there is no added sugar.
+They only contain naturally occurring sugars directly from the trees, there is no added sugar.
 Additionally, the naturally occurring sugars are Low-Glycemic.
 The Sap!
 Seltzer (green can) has 9 grams of naturally-occurring sugar, the Sap!
 Soda (red can) has 18 grams of naturally-occurring sugar and our Sap!
-Birch has 6 grams of naturally-occuring sugar.
+Birch has 6 grams of naturally-occurring sugar.